DamLabResources/damlab-wrappers/regex/match/README.md

 ## Input

-- FASTA file containing sequences to search
+- FASTX (optionally .gz) file containing sequences to search
 - List of regex patterns to search for

 ## Output